Aide-de-camp: United States

 Lieutenant colonels and colonels in command of units (battalions and brigades, respectively) do not have aides.
 Occasionally, the unit's adjutant (S1) will assist the commanding officer as an aide, but this is uncommon.
 A general of the army does not retire and remains an officer of the United States Army for life, and is entitled to an aide.

-U.S. Army aides-de-camp wear a special device in place of the branch-of-service insignia (e.g., infantry, artillery, quartermaster) that they would otherwise wear on the lapels of their service uniform.
+U.S. Army aides-de-camp wear a special device in place of the branch-of-service insignia, representing their affiliation with infantry, artillery, or quartermaster, that they would otherwise wear on the lapels of their service uniform.
 The rank of the general officer being served is indicated on the device worn by the aide-de-camp, as illustrated below.
 Although the chief of staff of the Army and the chairman of the Joint Chiefs of Staff are O-10 positions, their aides-de-camp wear devices specific to those offices, rather than the normal four-star aide device.
-Also, an aide-de-camp wears a special aiguillette on the shoulder of his or her dress uniform.
+Also, an aide-de-camp wears a special aiguillette on the shoulder of their dress uniform.

-In the United States Navy, the aide-de-camp to an admiral is also known as a "flag aide" (command ashore) or "flag lieutenant" (command afloat).
+In the U.S. Navy, the aide-de-camp to an admiral is also known as a "flag aide" (command ashore) or "flag lieutenant" (command afloat).

 The highest honor of the U.S. state of Tennessee is "Colonel Aide de Camp".
 These colonels serve as the personal aides-de-camp to the governor of Tennessee, and their appointments are recorded by the Secretary of State of Tennessee with those who have been commissioned into the State Guard and Tennessee National Guard.